bitflate/bitflate.github.io/_posts/2019-10-10-the-next-big-thing-in-crypto-using-inflation-to-create-payment-crypto.markdown

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*

 This is my view of the next big thing in crypto.
 Bitcoin is digital gold.
 It has a limited supply of 21 million coins.
 Therefore, its price fluctuates.
-Stablecoins are cryptocurrencies designed to avoid price volatility.
-Existing stablecoins are issued by centralized authorities.
+Payment Cryptos are cryptocurrencies designed to avoid price volatility.
+Existing payment cryptos are issued by centralized authorities.
 This mechanism defeats the ethos of cryptocurrency.
-In order to access decentralized cryptocurrency, we need to rely on centralized authorities to issue digital stablecoins.
+In order to access decentralized cryptocurrency, we need to rely on centralized authorities to issue digital payment cryptos.

 ### A New Look at Inflation